JackitudilinksG/HTF3_Spotify/README.md

 - Spotify for their excellent API
 - Next.js team for the amazing framework
-- MongoDB for the database service
+- AppWrite for the database service
 - All contributors and team members

 ## 📞 Support